zgparsons/zachary-blog/src/posts/static-site-generators.md

 A Static Site Generator allows you to do exactly this.
 You give the HTML preprocessor mentioned above information about the layout (eg. base.njk), and information about the content (eg. about.md) and it gives you HTML for the browser (eg. about.html).

-The Static Site Generator abstracts this process away somewhat, allows you to add additional configuration, and is set up to watch any files for changes.
+The Static Site Generator abstracts this process away somewhat, allows you to add additional configuration, and is usually set up locally to watch any files for changes.
 Each time you save the layout, content or data files (and run the build command) the site's files are regenerated and available to view instantly.

 The static site generator, as long as it's a good one, handles lots of files and quite complex layouts with ease.

 ## Who Wants a Static Site Anyway?
 Wordpress Exists...